-In the third group (the gestational age 28 to 36 weeks), the ampoules and the nephrogenic zone disappear between week 32 and 36 of metanephros development, so that the part of the renal cortex that showed the strongest expression of the Ki-67 antigen is not present.
+In the third group (the gestational age 28 to 36 weeks, Figure 5), the ampoules and the nephrogenic zone disappeared between weeks 32 and 36 of metanephros development, so that the part of the renal cortex that showed the strongest expression of the Ki-67 antigen was not present.
 Immunopositivity is observed only in individual cells in all kidney structures.
-(Fig. 5).